lijumjose/VIPMP/src/pages/docs/renewals/manual-renewals.md

 - **Price effective date**
   - **For non-3YC customers:**  The price effective date is based on the order placement date.
-  - **For 3YC customers:** Based on the license commitment start date.
+  - **For 3YC customers:** The price effective date is based on the license commitment start date.
 Early renewal does not modify the customer’s commitment cycle.
 When a customer under 3YC attempts to renew early (before AD), the system preserves the integrity of the 3‑year commitment.
 In 3YC, AD is not reset to the early renewal date.
 Instead, AD is rolled over only after renewal is processed, ensuring that the next renewal cycle remains aligned with the original 3YC structure.

 - **Quantity and product rules**
   - The first early renewal order must include only existing products and quantities.